popgenmethods/momi2/docs/installation.rst

 * pip, numpy, cython
 * C compiler with OpenMP support

-Assumming you satisfy all the requirements, you can install by typing
+After satisfying the requirements, install with

 .. code:: bash

     pip install .

-from the root directory.
+in the root directory.

-Depending on your setup, ``pip`` may have trouble installing some dependencies (such as ``msprime`` or ``pysam``).
+Depending on your system, ``pip`` may have trouble installing some dependencies (such as ``msprime`` or ``pysam``).
 In this case, you should manually install these dependencies and try again.

 See  `venv <https://docs.python.org/3/tutorial/venv.html>`_ to install into a virtual environment.

 ..............
-Note for MacOS
+Building on MacOS
 ..............

 On MacOS the default C compiler does